docker/docs/docker-for-mac/kubernetes.md

 See [Docker for Mac > Getting started](/docker-for-mac/index.md#kubernetes) to enable Kubernetes and begin testing the deployment of your workloads on Kubernetes.

-If you independently installed the Kubernetes CLI, `kubectl`, make sure that it is pointing to `docker-for-desktop` and not some other context such as minikube or a gke cluster.
+> If you independently installed the Kubernetes CLI, `kubectl`, make sure that it
+> is pointing to `docker-for-desktop` and not some other context such as minikube
+> or a gke cluster.
 Run: `kubectl config use-context docker-for-desktop`.
+If you
+> installed `kubectl` with homebrew and encounter a symlink error, remove
+> `/usr/local/bin/kubectl`.

 ## Use Docker commands